-- Primary Object Hierarchy
+- Primary Object Hierarchy [page 9]

-- How Integrating Objects Relate to the Hierarchy
+- How Integrating Objects Relate to the Hierarchy [page 10]

-- Process Support Objects
+- Process Support Objects [page 11]

-- Deployment Relationships
+- Deployment Relationships [page 11]

-- Putting It All Together
+- Putting It All Together [page 13]

 NOTE Terms used throughout this documentation may have slightly different meanings depending on the context.
 For example, the terms project, environment, and application have specific meanings in each of the products that participate in the Serena Release Manager suite.
-Please see the "Glossary" on page 85 for more complete contextual information.
+Please see the Glossary [page 75] for more complete contextual information.